-Develop microdose treatments for other ophthalmic diseases independently or in collaboration with third parties.
+Develop next-generation targeted microdose treatments for other ophthalmic diseases independently or in collaboration with third parties.
 The Optejet also may be suitable for new molecular entities and applications.
 Leveraging our existing platform technology, Eyenovia plans to continue developing, either independently or through strategic relationships with third parties, other product candidates for various eye diseases that can be administered using the Optejet and additional applications for the Optejet.
-We have entered into an exclusive agreement with Senju Pharmaceuticals Co., Ltd., a leading ophthalmology company in Japan, for the Asian development and commercial rights of our therapies and technology.

-Develop solutions for ophthalmic conditions with high unmet needs and no approved therapy.
+Develop therapeutic solutions for ophthalmic conditions with high unmet needs and no approved therapy.
 We plan to target chronic ophthalmic conditions with a high unmet medical need.
 By leveraging our piezo-print microdosing technology, we aim to reach conditions where there are no approved drug therapies.
 For example, our MicroPine program involves a proprietary formulation of low-dose atropine intended to slow myopia progression in the pediatric population.
 There are currently no commercially-available therapies in the United States to treat this indication.